Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: An application in robotics

 \subsection{The path planning problem for autonomous robots in unknown environments in 2D}

 Recall that an autonomous robot moving in an unknown environment in 2D has a vision that is a circle centered at its current position, say $a$, with a certain radius $r$.
 Let us denote by $\overline{B}(a,r)$ the robot's vision range at $a$.
 The problem is to find a path from starting point to the goal avoiding polygonal obstacles.
-The robot does not have fully map information except for the coordinates of starting and ending points.
-The obstacles are represented by the regions bounded by the union of polylines, such as the polygon shown in Fig.~\ref{fig:vision-range}.
+The robot does not have full map information except for the coordinates of starting and ending points.
+The obstacles are represented by the regions bounded by the union of polylines, such as the polygon shown in Figure~\ref{fig:vision-range}.
 The path of the robot has to avoid the obstacles.
 Let us consider the intersection between $\overline{B}(a,r)$ and \textit{collision-free space} which is the complement of the union of the interiors of the obstacles.
-As shown in Fig.~\ref{fig:vision-range}, the green triangles illustrate \textit{open sights} that the robot can move in the next steps whereas the pink triangles demonstrate \textit{closed sights} that give collision warnings.
-Each open sight has a so-called \textit{open point} which is the midpoint of each arc w.r.t. the sector determining one open sight.
-Clearly, moving the directions from center $a$ to a point in a closed sight, the robot will hit the dead-end.
-Then in the next step, it must find one open point to move to.
+As shown in Figure~\ref{fig:vision-range}, the sectors of $\overline{B}(a,r)$ corresponding to the green triangles illustrate \textit{open sights} that robot can move in the next steps whereas the pink triangles demonstrate \textit{closed sights} that give collision warnings.
+Each open sight has the so-called \textit{open point} which is the midpoint of each arc with respect to the sector determining one open sight.
+Clearly, moving to the directions from the center $a$ to a point in closed sights, the robot will hit a dead-end.
+Then at the next step, it must find one open point to move to.
 At each position, the robot has many open points to go and it must determine which one is selected. \textit{Ranking} each open point estimates the possibility of leading to the goal from that direction.
 Each open point and its rank is identified by a predetermined rule which is established carefully in local path planning in~\cite{BinhAnHoai2021}.
 In particular, there are two factors including distance (between the open point and the goal, denoted by $d(t)$) and angle (forming between $a$ to the open point and $a$ to the goal, denoted by $a(t)$).
 Then